 1. Make sure that the power cable is fully inserted

 If the connections are snug and the power bank is still not charging then it is possible that the power cable is bad.
 Some power cables can be of really low quality, which has a direct effect on the charging rate.
-Simply change the power cable and try again.
+It might also be the case that the cable does not support fast charging technology as the power bank requires, which is why it is undercharging.
+If this occurs, simply change the power cable and try again.

-Make sure that you are charging the power bank from a main electric power outlet and not via a computer, as sometimes the output voltage from a computer USB port is not sufficiently high for the power bank.
+Make sure that you are charging the power bank from a main electric power outlet and not via a computer, as usually the output current from a computer USB port is around 0.5 A, which is not sufficiently high to charge the power bank.

-It may be possible that the adaptor you’re using to charge your power bank has gone faulty.
+It may be possible that the adaptor you’re using to charge your power bank either has gone faulty or outputs such a low value that the power bank is not charging.
 Try using a different adaptor instead.
-If this works then you can be certain that the charger is faulty and you should replace it.
+If this works, then you can be certain that the charger is faulty, and you should replace it.

 If your power bank does not appear to be getting charged as no lights turn on when connected to a power source nor it charges your mobile phone when connected to it, then it is likely that the power bank has suffered an internal failure.